Jafar Sharafeddin: Political offices

 In the 1960 Lebanese general election, Sharafeddin was elected in the Tyre constituency with the highest number of votes to serve as a deputy in the Parliament of Lebanon, to which he was re-elected in the 1964 general election.
 There he made the following plea, which arguably summarises the precarious socio-economic situation of his constituency in the mid-20th century most precisely:"The district of Tyre has sixty villages, to which God Almighty has given all kinds of beauty.
 But the rulers of Tyre have deprived Tyre and the surroundings of their rights.
 Of these sixty villages only a dozen or so have anything that could be called a school or a paved road.
 Forty villages are without a school.
 These sixty villages go thirsty in this age of science and the machine, while a river [the Litani] passes them by on the way to the sea.
 All sixty villages lack electricity.
 Electricity is the fortune of more privileged districts. ..
 These sixty villages are deserted, inhabited by old men and women; the young ones have departed to toil in the heat of Africa.
 Thousands more have come to Beirut, to toil among others of their kind.
 Tyre itself, the heart of the district, has suffered what no city can suffer.
 It has become a deformed, ruined place.
 Everything in it falls short of what a civilised place should be.
 The government should restore to Tyre its splendor."In the 1968 general election, he was re-elected once more.

 In 1976, local commanders of the Palestinian Liberation Organisation (PLO) took over the municipal government of Tyre with support from their allies of the Lebanese Arab Army (LAA) and declared the founding of the "People's Republic of Tyre".
 However, the new rulers quickly lost support from the Lebanese-Tyrian population because of their "arbitrary and often brutal behavior".
 Even Sharafeddin, who had promoted freedom for the Palestinians like his father before him, was quoted as criticising the PLO for "its violations and sabotage of the Palestinian cause".

 Later years

-Following his withdrawal from active politics Sayed Sharafeddine continued his studies and research, starting the production of a Quran Encyclopedia and an Islamic Encyclopedia.

 In 1992, he provided an extensive amount of his memories and unpublished documents through oral history interviews for a PhD thesis on the history of "Political awareness of the Shi'ites in Lebanon" which was accepted by the University of Durham.